lockss/lockss-rtd-manual/docs/upgrading/index.rst

    ..
 COMMENT LATESTVERSION

    This chapter describes how to upgrade an existing LOCKSS 2.0-alpha5 system to 2.0-alpha6.
 Are you installing the LOCKSS 2.x system for the first time?
+Go to:

    .. button-ref:: /installing/index
       :ref-type: doc